2020 Jeep Gladiator: A worthy addition to the Jeep lineup

 By Nicholas Yekikian

 Borrow might be an electric car company, but it’s run by people who love cars – EV or otherwise.
 We got the chance to drive the new Jeep Gladiator at Calamigos Ranch in Malibu, CA a few weeks ago and jumped on it.
-So, is the newest truck in the mid-size segment a marketing special by Fiat Chrysler Automobile or a well-thought-out successor to a Jeep icon?
+So, is the newest truck in the mid-size segment a poor attempt a reusing a beloved nameplate or a well-thought-out successor to a Jeep icon?

 Jeep had a Gladiator in production almost continuously from 1962 to 1988, and after a near 30 year hiatus, it’s back.
 To turn a Wrangler into a Gladiator Jeep’s engineers attached a five foot long, all steel truck bed, stretched the two-door Wrangler’s wheelbase by more than three feet and added more than 500 lbs to the Wrangler Unlimited’s curb weight.
 The solid axles and the classic squared-off Jeep design language are still there, as is the 3.5 liter pentastar V6 and the body-on-frame construction.
 Not what you’d call and “extreme makeover” on paper, but the Gladiator feels substantially different to the Wrangler – in a good way.